mabelzhou/dice-roller/README.md

 2. Navigate to the project directory and install dependencies ```npm install```
 3. Run the app: ```npm run dev```
 4. Open the webpage in your browser: [http://localhost:5173/](http://localhost:5173/)

+## License
+This project is licensed under the MIT License.

+## Acknowledgements
+- The 10-sided die model was created by Andrew Aquino (https://aqandrew.com/blog/10-sided-die-react/)
+- The getPolyhedronShape function was written by Marco Fugaro (https://github.com/pmndrs/cannon-es/issues/103)